creme332/creme332.github.io/_posts/2025-04-13-uom-library-idor.md

 ## Reporting & Mitigation Suggestions

-I've emailed the university on two separate occasions regarding the vulnerability but received no response.
-Three months after my initial email, the only noticeable change was the removal of the "Download Title" button on the dissertation’s record page.
+I've emailed the university on two separate occasions regarding the vulnerability but received no response even though my email was forwarded to the Management Information System (MIS) team.
+Three months after my initial email, the only noticeable change was the removal of the `Download Title` button on the dissertation’s record page.
 This appeared to be a quick fix aimed at hiding the absolute server path to the dissertation.
 Unfortunately, this is insufficient because:

-- Security through obscurity is not a viable solution.
-Even without access to the MARC format, the parameters in the unprotected URLs can still be determined from the record page — it just takes more effort.
+- Even without access to the MARC format, the parameters in the unprotected URLs can still be determined from the record page — it just takes more effort.
 - The URL for downloading the bibliographic information in MARC format still works.
 - The URLs for each page of a dissertation remain unprotected.